 Do not wait for the actual offer to arrange for a mortgage loan.
 Talk to a loan officer promptly about every potential house and what loan fits your position best.
 Given all the variables, nailing down financing is crucial.

 Sammamish Mortgage has been around since 1992 and has helped plenty of people get mortgages.
-Based in the Pacific Northwest, Sammamish helps clients in Washington, Oregon, Idaho, and Colorado.
+Based in the Pacific Northwest, Sammamish helps clients in Washington, Oregon, Idaho, California, and Colorado.
+We offer many mortgage programs and products with flexible qualification criteria, including our Diamond Homebuyer Program, Cash Buyer Program, and Bridge Loans.

 If you want to get a rate quote, feel free to Contact Us.
 Sammamish is here for you and can help you with the entire process.
 You can also View Rates directly on our site.
 If you’re ready, you can also Apply Instantly or get a Rate Quote.